RandanCSS/randan/README.md

 conda install -c ets factor_analyzer
 ```

-Once you have the package in the folder, you can import it as any python package:
+Once you install the package, you can import it as any python package:

 ```python
 # like this